3 Ninjas

 IN

-Need to watch '3 Ninjas' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or view the Jon Turteltaub-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.
+Need to watch '3 Ninjas' on your TV, phone, or tablet?
+Tracking down a streaming service to buy, rent, download, or view the Jon Turteltaub-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of '3 Ninjas' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch '3 Ninjas' right now, here are some finer points about the Touchstone Pictures family flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of '3 Ninjas' on each platform when they are available.
+Now, before we get into all the details of how you can watch '3 Ninjas' right now, here are some particulars about the Touchstone Pictures adventure flick.

-Released August 7th, 1992, '3 Ninjas' stars Victor Wong, Michael Treanor, Max Elliott Slade, Chad Power The PG movie has a runtime of about 1 hr 36 min, and received a user score of 57 (out of 100) on TMDb, which assembled reviews from 414 well-known users.
+Released August 7th, 1992, '3 Ninjas' stars Victor Wong, Michael Treanor, HBO Max Elliott Slade, Chad Power The PG movie has a runtime of about 1 hr 36 min, and received a user score of 57 (out of 100) on TMDb, which assembled reviews from 446 experienced users.

-'3 Ninjas' is currently available to rent, purchase, or stream via subscription on Hoopla, Apple iTunes, Microsoft Store, Amazon Video, Vudu, Google Play Movies, AMC on Demand, and YouTube .
+'3 Ninjas' is currently available to rent, purchase, or stream via subscription on Amazon Prime Video, Microsoft Store, YouTube, Fandango At Home, Apple TV, Amazon Video, Amazon Prime Video with Ads, Google Play Movies, and Hoopla .

 '3 Ninjas' Release Dates